 - Helps cool air during compression

-Rotary screw air compressors are sometimes referred to as “oil flooded” or “oil injected,” which describes how oil is injected into the rotor housing.
+Rotary screw air compressors are sometimes “oil flooded” or “oil injected,” describing that oil is injected into the rotor housing.
 The oil mixes with the air during compression but is separated back out before the compressed air leaves the system.

 Some rotary screw air compressors don’t require oil at all.
 However, these designs tend to be louder and more expensive.
 Oil-free rotary screw air compressors are typically only used in industrial applications in which oil contamination absolutely can’t occur, such as food processing or medical oxygen.

 What kind of oil does an air compressor take?

 Some air compressors require a particular type of oil, while others may not be as specific.
 Before deciding on a type of oil for your rotary screw air compressor, check your manual and warranty details to determine whether a particular oil is required.

 If a manufacturer specifies a type of oil, always use that oil.
 For example, all VMAC air compressors require VMAC’s high-performance synthetic rotary screw compressor oil to perform correctly and maintain the limited lifetime warranty.
 We have tested all our systems with this oil and know it has the perfect chemical composition to lubricate and protect components, create proper seals between our two rotors, prevent overheating, and ensure optimal air output.

 Manufacturers who don’t specify an exact oil brand may still recommend a 20-weight or 30-weight non-detergent oil.
 20-weight oil is typically used in colder environments, while 30-weight oil is better suited for warm climates.
 Some operators will switch between these oils for the summer and winter seasons.

 When should I change air compressor oil?

 Maintaining proper service intervals will keep your air compressor running in optimal condition and help maintain the warranty.
-When applicable, you should always check and follow your air compressor manufacturer’s service maintenance schedule.
+You should always check and follow your air compressor manufacturer’s service maintenance schedule.

 For example, here is a breakdown of VMAC’s air compressor oil service intervals: